 In Grades 4-8, non-academic activities should never require students to be absent from class on a regular basis.

-Not all of the children who start school will go on to earn college degrees.
-But every single one of them will have a better life if they’ve acquired a level of basic literacyby the time they’ve completed the eighth grade.
+Not all of the children who begin first grade will go on to earn college degrees.
+But every single one of them will have a better life if they’ve acquired a level of basic literacy by the time they’ve completed the eighth grade.

-Parents need to put their fingers in their ears and shut out the steady barrage of unrealistic hype about “every child going to college” especially when it’s directed at children under the age of fourteen.
+Parents need to put their fingers in their ears and shut out the steady barrage of unrealistic hype about “every child going to college—especially when it’s directed at children under the age of fourteen.
+Basic eighth-grade literacy needs to come first.